 Huddersfield Town team news and predicted XI to face Luton Town

-Huddersfield Town are preparing for a huge game against Luton Town in the Championship play-off semi finals tonight.
+Huddersfield Town host Luton Town in the second leg of the Championship play-off semi-finals this evening.

-The Terriers finished 3rd in the Championship, missing out on the automatic spots by just six points, and their play-off campaign begins tonight with a trip to surprise promotion hopefuls, Luton Town.
+After the first leg finished all square, Huddersfield Town will surely relish playing the deciding match in front of a home crowd.

-The Hatters’ story has been one of a dream since achieving promotion all the way from League Two, to now being in Premier League contention, all in the space of a few years.
+Carlos Corberan’s side have also been in unstoppable form in the league, not losing a match in the Championship since March.

 Huddersfield Town team news